 For the filling of the ravioli for 3p blanch 250 grams of spinach.
 Drain thoroughly.
 Mix 300 grams of ricotta, 2 finely chopped garlic cloves, 1 table spoon of thyme, pepper and salt.
 Add the drained and chopped spinach.
 Store in the fridge until the moment of making the ravioli.

 Work on a clean kitchen table to finish the pasta.
-Use flower on the table, on the rolling pin, on your hands to avoid the dough sticking on the table or rolling pin.
+Use flour on the table, on the rolling pin, on your hands to avoid the dough sticking on the table or rolling pin.
 Make thin sheets.
 Decide the size and shape of the ravioli.
 You can but do not have to use a special ravioli tool.
 Use a fork, and if necessary a bit of water to close the ravioli.
 The size of the ravioli will define the amount of filling, thus find out ‘how far you can go’.

 Prepare some ovenbaked cherry tomatoes.
 For 3p 500 grams of tomatoes in a drizzle of olive oil.
 Add 2 chopped garlic cloves.
 Bake in the oven for 20mins at 180°.